mittinatten/freesasa/README.md

     ./configure
     make && make install

 The program calc_sasa provides a command-line interface, the command `calc_sasa -h` gives an overview of options.

+Profiling has shown that configuring with

+	  ./configure CFLAGS='-ffast-math -funroll-loops -O3'

+increases the speed of the Shrake & Rupley algorithm significantly (10
+% or so), as compared to the standard "-O2".
+There seems to be no measurable effect on Lee & Richards.